dome of the rock jerusalem

 Illnesses or mishaps: Witnessing a rather ugly argument about religion at the Western Wall; nasty sunburn causing me to wrap a scarf around my head; finding the level of security and military presence a little too intense.

-Taking advantage of reasonably-priced air fares and an impending holiday, we decided to maximise the potential of Israel by splitting it into a two-step holiday starting in Tel Aviv and heading south eastward to the world famous Jerusalem - the epicentre and point of intersection for several world religions.
+Taking advantage of reasonably-priced air fares and an impending break from work, we decided to maximise our experience in Israel by splitting it into a two-step trip commencing in Tel Aviv and heading south eastward to the world famous Jerusalem - the epicentre and point of intersection for several world religions.
 That was the plan but, as you'll see in this Chronicle, our trip to this culturally rich and explosive slice of the Middle East quickly spiralled into an unforgettable adventure.

-The Palestinian Territories are comprised of two geographically disconnected scraps of land: Gaza and The West Bank.
-It is the latter we visited, thanks to the assistance of an Arab Israeli driver called Jason.
-For a total of £175 he took us directly into the West Bank to see in person the holy sights of Bethlehem, to float in the Dead Sea with its supposed magical properties, and to experience the ancient city of Jericho, said by some to be the oldest city on earth.
-It was money we'd never intended to spend and had he not approached us in the hotel lobby in Jerusalem, we wouldn't have gone to any of these incredible and captivating places.
-Jason's religious and Arabic ties gave him direct access to the West Bank, whilst his Israeli citizenship meant that he could travel freely in the country.
-His local know-how got us through both Israeli and Palestinian checkpoints with relative ease; he knew the things we were to say (and, more importantly, not to say) to the intimidating Palestinian and Israeli border guards clutching their machine guns, some of whom took to peering through the taxi window at us as if trying to read the truth of the driver's yarn in our faces.
-I am not a great liar and thanked my lucky stars they never took to questioning me.
-The sad truth is that without the serendipitous encounter with Jason, there would have been no West Bank dimension to the trip which, in my opinion, was its undisputed highlight (if for no other reason than the words "West Bank", so frequently referenced in news bulletins, sounded edgy, dangerous - even exciting).
+The Palestinian Territories are comprised of two geographically disconnected pieces of land: Gaza and The West Bank.
+It is the latter we visited, thanks to the assistance of an Arab-Israeli driver called Jason.
+For a whole bunch of Shekels, he drove us into the heart of the West Bank to behold the holy sights of Bethlehem, to float in the saltiest sea on earth, the Dead Sea, and to experience the ancient city of Jericho, said by many to be the oldest city on earth.
+It was money we'd never intended to spend and had Jason not approached us in the hotel lobby in Jerusalem, we wouldn't have gone to any of these incredible and captivating places.
+Jason's local know-how got us through both Israeli and Palestinian checkpoints with relative ease; he knew the things we were to say (and, more importantly, not to say) to the somewhat intimidating border guards clutching their machine guns, some of whom took to peering through the taxi window at us as if trying to read the truth of the driver's yarn in our faces.
+The sad truth is that without the serendipitous encounter with Jason, there would have been no West Bank dimension to the trip which, in my opinion, was its undisputed highlight (if for no other reason than the words "West Bank", so frequently referenced in news bulletins, sounded edgy, dangerous, exciting).
 In meeting him our visit to the two countries was transformed from a mere trip in to an adventure I will never forget and one which I recall here with much fondness.

 israel